Vector35/binaryninja-api/docs/dev/annotation.md

 ### Auto Tags

+Auto Tags are tags that are created automatically by some process or plugin.
+They will not be saved into the database as the assumption is that they are automatically created each time the file is to be opened.
+This is unlikely to be true for most use cases which is why the auto API was deprecated in favor of a unified API that defaults to `auto=false`.

-If you want to create auto tags, as of 3.4, these are no longer in separate APIs.
-Simply provide the `auto=True` flag to the above calls.
+If you want to create auto tags as of 3.4, provide the `auto=True` flag to the above calls.

 ```py
 >>> bv.add_tag(0xdeadbeef, "Vulnerability", "Buffer overflooooowwwww!!!", auto=True)